< | Help Index | >

 Serial Numbers

 This section allows you to specify serial numbers that will appear in the detailed job log.
 The serial number can also be used on a label if label printing is enabled (see Labels for more information).
+If you use a label that displays either a serial number or a barcode, you must select this option to continue.

 Assign serial numbers to Keypad